 Helen Lowrie Marshall was a writer from Nebraska who published several books of inspirational poetry.
 ‘Afterglow’ is one of her most popular pieces.
 It’s a simple poem about wanting to leave happy memories behind.

-‘Afterglow’ could work well as a saying goodbye poem for someone who had a positive outlook on life.
+‘Afterglow’ could work well as a goodbye funeral poem for someone who had a positive outlook on life.
 You can read it here.

 Turn Again to Life by Mary Lee Hall

-This is another poem written as a goodbye message from a loved one.
+This is another saying goodbye poem written as a farewell from a loved one.
 It says that if the person dies, their friends and family should look for positive ways to express their grief.
 The idea is that by comforting others and living life to the full, they’ll find comfort for themselves.

 ‘Turn Again to Life’ was performed by Princess Diana’s sister at her funeral in 1997.